karina6188/data-structures-and-algorithms-c-/Challenges/BreadthFirst/README.md

 1.8: Add add() method to add a new node with a value to the correct position on the tree. - 2019 Nov 06

 1.9: Add contains() method to check if a value exists on the tree. - 2019 Nov 06

+1.10: Add unit testing.
+Pass all the tests.
+The program is completed. - 2019 Nov 06